AntonLedyaev/TFS_coursework/README.md

 # MyFoodTracker
-## Курсовой проект на курсе Tinkoff Fintech School, Frontend, весна 2022
+## Course project at Tinkoff Fintech School, Frontend, Spring 2022
-Выполнил Ледяев Антон Алексеевич
+Completed by Anton Ledyaev

-## Описание проекта
+## Project Description
-MyFoodTracker - приложение для подсчета потребляемых калорий и отслеживания диеты.
+MyFoodTracker is an application for counting consumed calories and tracking diet.
-Целевая аудитория приложения - люди, которым нужно следить за своей диетой: худеющие, спортсмены, люди, ведущие активный образ жизни.
+The target audience of the application is people who need to monitor their diet: those losing weight, athletes, and people with an active lifestyle.
-### Основные функции приложения:
+### Main Features of the Application:
-* Личный кабинет
+* Personal account
-* Подсчет калорий и макроэлементов, поиск продуктов по базе данных
+* Calorie and macronutrient counting, product search in the database
-* Добавление прошедших приемов пищи
+* Adding past meals
-* Календарь с историей питания
+* Calendar with nutrition history
-* Отслеживание веса с визуализацией истории изменения
+* Weight tracking with visualization of changes over time
-### Дополнительные функции:
+### Additional Features:
-* Рекомендации по количеству потрябляемых калорий и макроэлементов, необходимых для достижения заданного результата
+* Recommendations for calorie and macronutrient intake required to achieve a specified goal
-* Возможность добавлять свои рецепты
+* Ability to add your own recipes
-* Комментирование чужих рецептов
+* Commenting on other users’ recipes